connollydean/Markdwon-Tutorial/pages/finaltouches.md

 My personal `refind.conf` file can be found [here.](https://github.com/connollydean/Markdwon-Tutorial/blob/master/refind.conf)

-I also suggest making a back up of your custom icon files and `refind.conf` file as your settings could be overwritten when installing future rEFInd updates.
+I also suggest making a backup of your custom icon files and `refind.conf` file as your settings could be overwritten when installing future rEFInd updates.